 Hurtsboro is a tiny town located in the state of Alabama.
 With a population of 340 people and just one neighborhood, Hurtsboro is the 357th largest community in Alabama.

-When you are in Hurtsboro, you'll notice that it is more blue-collar than most other communities in America.
-53.82% of Hurtsboro’s employed work in blue-collar jobs, while America averages only 27.7% that do.
+Hurtsboro is a blue-collar town, with 53.82% of people working in blue-collar occupations, while the average in America is just 27.7%.
 Overall, Hurtsboro is a town of construction workers and builders, sales and office workers, and transportation and shipping workers.
 There are especially a lot of people living in Hurtsboro who work in office and administrative support (17.56%), healthcare suport services (11.45%), and sales jobs (3.82%).

 Telecommuters are a relatively large percentage of the workforce: 10.98% of people work from home.
 While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

-The citizens of Hurtsboro are slightly less educated than the national average of 21.84% for the average city or town: 15.32% of adults in Hurtsboro have a bachelor's degree or advanced degree
+The percentage of adults in Hurtsboro with college degrees is slightly lower than the national average of 21.84% for all communities.
+15.32% of adults in Hurtsboro have a bachelor's degree or advanced degree.

 The per capita income in Hurtsboro in 2022 was $20,775, which is low income relative to Alabama and the nation.
 This equates to an annual income of $83,100 for a family of four.
 However, Hurtsboro contains both very wealthy and poor people as well.